botclimber/webScrap/README.md

 TODO:
 - Convert data.json to .csv
-	- try to fin dsome lib to convert it otherwise write one
+	- try to fin dsome lib to convert it otherwise write one [x]
+	- create lib/package for jsontocsv func []